jpetitcolas/jpetitcolas.github.com/_posts/2015-05-18-setup-webpack-for-react-and-sass.md

 }
 ```

 To compile SASS files, you need a SASS loader of course, but also a CSS and a style loaders.
 Indeed, Webpack understands only JS.
-Basically explained, when we write a `require('style.scss')`, SASS loader turns it into `style.css`, which should then be turned into JavaScript with CSS loader, and finally understood as styles using the style loader.
+Basically explained, when we write a `require('style.scss')`, SASS loader turns it into `style.css`, which should then be turned into JavaScript with CSS loader, and finally embedded as styles using the style loader.

 ``` sh
 npm install --save-dev sass-loader css-loader style-loader